lukapeschke/emacs-config/README.rst

 Supported languages
 ===================

 * Python.
-Depends on pylint_ and pyls_ .
+Depends on pylint_, mypy_ and ms-pyls_ .
 You can optionally install black_ ,
   which will format your python code on save.

 * Rust.
 Depends on rls_ .